Sallie Ann Keller: Education and career

 Keller received a B.S. and M.S. in mathematics from the University of South Florida, and her Ph.D. in statistics from the Iowa State University in 1983.

 She held administrative and academic positions at various universities, including Virginia Tech, University of Waterloo, Rice University, and Kansas State University.
 Outside of academia, Keller has also held positions with several federal government institutions, including the Science and Technology Policy Institute, the National Science Foundation, and the Los Alamos National Laboratory.

 Affiliations

 Keller is a fellow of the ASA (1997) and the American Association for the Advancement of Science, as well as an elected member of the International Statistical Institute.
 She was elected a member of the National Academy of Engineering in 2020 for development and application of engineering and statistical techniques in support of national security and industry.

 Keller has edited Statistical Science, the Journal of Computational and Graphical Studies, and the Journal of the American Statistical Society.

 Honors and awards

-In 2002 Keller-McNulty was recipient of the American Statistical Association's Founders Award.
+In 2002 Keller-McNulty was recipient of the American Statistical Association Founders Award.
 Keller won the Wilks Memorial Award in 2021.